AplaProject/apla-docs-en/introduction/scriptfunc.rst

 When sending a *MyTest* contract, the additional confirmation of the money transfer to the indicated account will be requested from user.
 If other values, such as ``TokenTransfer(“Recipient,Amount,Signature”,$Recipient, $Amount+10, $Signature)``, are listed in the enclosed contract, the invalid signature error will occur.

-Simvolio Contracts Language
-Contracts in Apla are written using an original (developed by the Apla team) Turing-complete script language called Simvolio, with compilation into bytecode.
-The language includes a set of functions, operators and constructions that can be used for implementation of data processing algorithms and operations with the database.
-The Simvolio language provides for:
-•	Declaration of variables with different data types, as well as simple and associative arrays: var, array, map
-•	Use of the if conditional statement and the while loop structure
-•	Retrieval of values from the database and recording data to database DBFind, DBInsert, DBUpdate
-•	Work with contracts CallContract, ContractAccess, etc.
-•	Conversion of variables HexToBytes, Int, Str, etc.
-•	Operations with strings Size, Replace, Substr

 ********************************************************************************
 Contract Editor